BIDS/repro-case-studies/case-studies/dushizima.md

 ## What do you view as the major incentives for doing reproducible research?

-The major incentives for doing reproducible research are the ability to replicate the experiments later, to fix and/or reuse code for different applications, to easily work in larger teams, and the potential for broader impact in the area.
+The major incentives for doing reproducible research are the ability to replicate the experiments later, to fix and/or reuse code for different applications, to easily work in larger teams, and the potential for a broader impact, even with the help of collaborators you never heard of.

 ## Are there any best practices that you'd recommend for researchers in your field?